-Simply defined, integrity is when your inner world—your truth, your beliefs, your ethics, your commitments, your values, and your desires—align with your actions and behaviors in the outer world.
-Having integrity entails being a person of your word.
-Integrity is deep, and some would say it involves living from the soul.
+At Fierce, we define integrity as when your inner world — your truth, your beliefs, your ethics, your commitments, your values, and your desires — align with your actions and behaviors in the outer world.

-What it looks like to live in integrity may vary from person to person, but there are some behaviors that tend to be unanimous amongst "integrous" leaders:
+While what it looks like to live with integrity may vary from one person to the next, there are clear behaviors that tend to be unanimous amongst the most “integrous” of us:

 - They acknowledge the accomplishments of others (and don’t take credit for others’ work).

 - They communicate honestly, and aren’t afraid to “get real.”